deaneeth/churn-modeling-missing-values/README.md

-# Churn Modeling - Missing Values Handling
+# Churn Modeling - Data Cleaning & Preprocessing

-This is a simple beginner-level project focused on handling missing values in a customer churn dataset.
+This is a beginner-friendly project focused on exploring and preparing a customer churn dataset for machine learning modeling.
+The project is structured in sequential notebooks that address common steps in Exploratory Data Analysis (EDA), data cleaning, and preprocessing.

 ## 📋 Project Overview

-The main goal of this task was to practice basic data cleaning and preprocessing techniques, particularly:
+The goal of this project is to practice core data preparation techniques, including:

-- Identifying missing/NULL values
+- Identifying and handling missing values
-- Predicting missing gender using a language model (LLM)
-- Dropping unnecessary columns
+- Detecting and addressing outliers
+- Building a clean and model-ready dataset step-by-step

+Each stage is documented in separate, clearly numbered Jupyter notebooks.

 ## 🧰 Tools Used